8891689/KeyKiller-Cuda/README.md

 KeyKiller is the GPU-powered version of the KeyKiller project, designed to achieve extreme performance in solving Satoshi puzzles on modern NVIDIA GPUs.
 Leveraging CUDA, warp-level parallelism, and batch EC operations, KeyKiller CUDA pushes the limits of cryptographic key search.

-1. The Secp256k1 algorithm is based on the excellent work of [JeanLucPons/VanitySearch](https://github.com/JeanLucPons/VanitySearch) ， [FixedPaul/VanitySearch-Bitcrack](https://github.com/FixedPaul)，[KeyHunt-Cuda](https://github.com/Qalander/KeyHunt-Cuda), [CUDACyclone](https://github.com/Dookoo2/CUDACyclone) ，This implementation is inspired and referenced by the above implementations.
+1. The Secp256k1 algorithm is based on the excellent work of [JeanLucPons/VanitySearch](https://github.com/JeanLucPons/VanitySearch) ， [FixedPaul/VanitySearch-Bitcrack](https://github.com/FixedPaul)，This implementation is inspired and referenced by the above implementations.
 Contributions are welcome!
 The algorithm has been significantly modified for CUDA.
 Special thanks to Jean-Luc Pons for his pioneering contributions to the cryptography community.

 2. KeyKiller GPU-based solution to Satoshi's puzzle.
 This is an experimental project, Please look at it rationally!

 3. While KeyKiller CUDA is simple to use, it leverages massive GPU parallelism** to achieve extreme performance in elliptic curve calculations, compressed public keys, and Hash160 pipelines.

-4. Theoretically, the best configuration for 4090 is -g 128,128 -s 16, but this needs to be tested on the actual platform.
-Each platform environment is different and the results obtained are also different.
-It is best to adjust it yourself and use the -g value that is fastest!
+4. In theory, 4090 automatically configures the size, and the theoretical speed is about 6G, but this needs to be tested on the actual platform.
+Each platform environment is different, and the results obtained are also different.

 ## Key Features